section-engineering-education/engineering-education/content/articles/leveraging-openai-gym-and-the-anytrading-environment-for-trading/index.md

 To summarize this section, we are taking a bunch of random steps in our environment and visualizing it.

-Now, let's start building our RL agent to try and trade profitably in this environment.
+Now, we can start building our RL agent to try and trade profitably in this environment.

 ### Training an RL agent to trade using the Gym environment
 We begin by wrapping our environment inside the dummy vectorized environment wrapper, `DummyVecEnv`.